Error Bounds for Sequential Monte Carlo Samplers for Multimodal Distributions: Proofs for the Potts model

 \subsection{Preliminary results}

-In this section, we will first prove anti-concentration and concentration results for sequences of random variables satisfying certain drift conditions.
+In this section, we will first prove some concentration results for sequences of random variables satisfying certain drift conditions.
 After these, we show a coupling argument for showing how good mixing in the magnetisation chain can be used to show good mixing in in the original Glauber dynamics chain.
-The proofs are included in Section \ref{Secprelimlemmaproof} the Appendix. \begin{lemma}[An anti-concentration result] Assume that $(X_l)_{l\ge 0}$ is a sequence of random variables adapted to some filtration $(\F_l)_{l\ge 0}$.
-Suppose that \begin{enumerate} \item[(1)] $|X_{l+1} - X_{l}|\le R$ almost surely for every $l\ge 0$ for some absolute constant $R$, \item[(2)] $\E(X_{l+1}-X_{l}|\F_l)\le \delta$ for some $\delta>0$, \item[(3)] $X_0=x_0$ for some fixed constant $x_0\in \R$, and \item[(4)] $\Var(X_{l+1}-X_l|\F_l)\ge v$ for every $t\ge 0$ for some absolute constant $v>0$. \end{enumerate} Then we have $\PP\left(X_l\le x_0- \frac{\sqrt{vl}}{8}+\delta l\right)\ge p$ for some absolute constant $p>0$. \end{lemma} \begin{remark} This lemma quantifies the fact that if the variance of the jumps is always at least an absolute constant greater than 0, then after $l$ steps, we will move by a distance of at least $\OO(\sqrt{l})$ with reasonable probability. \end{remark} \begin{lemma}[Moving in a region of negative drift] Assume that $(X_l)_{l\ge 0}$ is a sequence of random variables adapted to some filtration $(\F_l)_{l\ge 0}$.
-Suppose that \begin{itemize} \item[(1)] $|X_{l+1} - X_{l}|\le R$ almost surely for every $l\in \N$ for some absolute constant $R$, \item[(2)] $\E(X_{l+1}-X_{l}|\F_l)\le -\delta$ for some $\delta>0$, \item[(3)] $X_0=x_0$ for some fixed constant $x_0\in \R$. \end{itemize} Then the probabilities of moving backward, and forward, respectively, can be bounded as
+The proofs are included in Section \ref{Secprelimlemmaproof} of the Appendix. \begin{lemma}[A lower bound on the exit time] Assume that $(X_l)_{l\ge 0}$ is a sequence of random variables adapted to some filtration $(\F_l)_{l\ge 0}$.
+Suppose that \begin{enumerate} \item[(1)] $|X_{l+1} - X_{l}|\le R$ almost surely for every $l\ge 0$ for some absolute constant $R$, \item[(2)] $\E(X_{l+1}-X_{l}|\F_l)\le \delta$ for some $\delta>0$, \item[(3)] $X_0=x_0$ for some fixed constant $x_0\in \R$, and \item[(4)] $\Var(X_{l+1}-X_l|\F_l)\ge v$ for every $t\ge 0$ for some absolute constant $v>0$. \end{enumerate}